By Bob Parks

 The back-and-forth began….

 Still no video from the Department of the Interior.
 Yes, over the phone with a very polite federal employee I was told that the faces of children had to be blurred from the video segment in question, but I know this doesn’t take seven months and I can only guess that if a supervisor high up in the federal government requested a blurred piece of video, it could be done in an afternoon.
+As someone there may have assumed I was a video production illiterate, I could have suggested the whole video be blurred except for the “noose” in question.
+That could have also been done easily in hours, not months.

 Museum director Lonnie Bunch claimed he didn’t know who left the “noose” but was quick to condemn whomever left it as having a problem “of an America they didn’t agree with”.
 In the above interview, Bunch didn’t seem to be all that motivated to seek out and identify whomever supposedly left the hate symbol in the museum.